skglad/SI507-HW6/README.md

 To get rid of the pop-up box, it would be necessary to comment out "alert("hello")" on line 12.
 <br>
-To add the date and time to pop up, I added the code:
+To add the date and time to pop up, on line 13 I added the code:

 alert(new Date())